Lab 2 - C++, CMake & IDE

 ./my_cool_program

-There are other alternatives, like CLang, LLVM, and many others
+There are other alternatives, like Clang, LLVM, and many others.

 Challenge 1

-- In your project folder, create and
+- In your project folder, create an

 include

-folder - in the
+folder. - In the

 include